How do I register to become a member of the PJT?

 I am currently on the waiting list for an upcoming tournament.
 What is the probability of being accepted into the event?

-Each event has a maximum field size and once the maximum field size has been met, the next registrants are then put on a waiting list which operates on a first come, first served basis.
+Each event has a maximum field size and once the maximum field size has been met, the next registrants are then put on a waiting list which operates on a first come, first served basis by division.
 From the time the waiting list has met its capacity till the date of the tournament, there is always a possibility of a cancellation or a withdrawal to occur.
 However, there is no predictability with cancellations or withdrawals.
 If a cancellation or a withdrawal occurs, the next player on the waiting list will be contacted about the available spot.
 You may contact the Tournament Director about your position on the waiting list.
 After the tournament director was contacted and your position was identified, if you do not hear from the Tournament Director leading up to the event, a spot in the tournament has not opened up.Waiting List Policy

 How many players play in a tournament?